mmelokuhlemaphisa/smart-germiston.json/README.md

   # Task 2: Data Quality Assessment

+1. Data Quality

-1. Data Quality: Means  how good and reliable data is.which based on accurate, up-to-date, Complete with data in every field unless explicitly deemed optional, Unique so that there is only one record for a given entity and context, formatted the same across all data sources and trusted by those that rely on the data
+Means how good and reliable data is.which based on accurate, up-to-date, Complete with data in every field unless explicitly deemed optional, Unique so that there is only one record for a given entity and context, formatted the same across all data sources and trusted by those that rely on the data

-2. Identify Issues
+4. Identify Issues

 -Missing values:Some records have null in critical fields like value or timestamp.
       Problem: Missing data reduces accuracy and breaks calculations.